Help - Maintaining your approvals - Amendments for projects conducted in NHS/HSC

 • share any relevant approvals with participating organisations as soon as you receive them

-Although it is unlikely, a participating organisation could find it is unable to take on some or all the amended activity.
+Although it is unlikely, a participating organisation could find it is unable to take on some or all the modified activity.
 If this happens, discuss with the participating organisation how you could deal with this.
 You can then agree on the most appropriate option to adopt together.
 Options include:

 • not taking part in sub-studies